 Best subset method

-Once, all the possible model is fitted, they are compared based on some criteria.
-This model assessment may based on various criteria such as coefficient of determination (\(R^2\)), adjusted \(R^2\), Mallow’s CP, AIC and BIC.
-In R, leaps package can be used for performing this operation.
-Lets dig into our mtcars example.
+After fitting all possible models, they are compared based on various criteria.
+These criteria may include the coefficient of determination (\(R^2\)), adjusted \(R^2\), Mallow’s CP, AIC, and BIC.
+In R, we can use the leaps package for this task.
+Let’s look at the mtcars example to see this in action.

 Call: